San Francisco Full Mouth Reconstruction

 - Teeth that are exceedingly crooked or uneven

 What Is the Full Mouth Reconstruction Procedure Like?

 Since a full mouth reconstruction procedure is a set of various procedures that differ between patients, there is no set guideline for what to expect during treatment.
-However, it’s quite possible that treatment will involve several visits to Dr. Skoulas’s San Francisco office as she gradually works to restore the mouth.
+However, it’s quite possible that treatment will involve several visits to our San Francisco office as our doctors gradually works to restore the mouth.

-Before treatment begins, Dr. Skoulas will be sure to take a full set of X-rays, photographs, and impressions.
-These help her better understand the current issues with the mouth as well as plan a course of action for treatment.
+Before treatment begins, our doctors will be sure to take a full set of X-rays, photographs, and impressions.
+These help them better understand the current issues with the mouth as well as plan a course of action for treatment.

 After the procedure is finished, the patient will be woken up and then allowed to return home.
 They should take it easy for the rest of the day, and depending on what was done, they may have to avoid eating solid foods or brushing their teeth for a few days.

-Generally, Dr. Skoulas performs most major procedures early on in the treatment plan, such as dental implants.
+Generally, our doctors perform most major procedures early on in the treatment plan, such as dental implants.
 That is because these surgeries require more recovery time and must be completed before other areas of the mouth can be worked on.
 Once healed, she can then begin to work on the aesthetic side of things, with less invasive procedures like teeth whitening.